Greco-Persian Wars: Origins of the conflict

 While fighting the Lydians, Cyrus had sent messages to the Ionians asking them to revolt against Lydian rule, which the Ionians had refused to do.
 After Cyrus finished the conquest of Lydia, the Ionian cities now offered to be his subjects under the same terms as they had been subjects of Croesus.
 Cyrus refused, citing the Ionians' unwillingness to help him previously.
 The Ionians thus prepared to defend themselves, and Cyrus sent the Median general Harpagus to conquer them.
-He first attacked Phocaea; the Phocaeans decided to abandon their city entirely and sail into exile in Sicily, rather than become Persian subjects (although many later returned).
+He first attacked Phocaea; the Phocaeans decided to abandon their city entirely and sail into exile in Sicily, rather than become Persian subjects (although a number of them later returned).
 Some Teians also chose to emigrate when Harpagus attacked Teos, but the rest of the Ionians remained, and were each in turn conquered.

 In the years following their conquest, the Persians found the Ionians difficult to rule.
 Elsewhere in the empire, Cyrus identified elite native groups such as the priesthood of Judea – to help him rule his new subjects.
 No such group existed in Greek cities at this time; while there was usually an aristocracy, this was inevitably divided into feuding factions.
 The Persians thus settled for sponsoring a tyrant in each Ionian city, even though this drew them into the Ionians' internal conflicts.
 Furthermore, certain tyrants might develop an independent streak and have to be replaced.
 The tyrants themselves faced a difficult task; they had to deflect the worst of their fellow citizens' hatred, while staying in the favour of the Persians.
 In the past, Greek states had often been ruled by tyrants, but that form of government was on the decline.
 Past tyrants had also tended and needed to be strong and able leaders, whereas the rulers appointed by the Persians were simply place-men.
 Backed by Persian military might, these tyrants did not need the support of the population, and could thus rule absolutely.
 On the eve of the Greco-Persian wars, it is probable that the Ionian population had become discontented and was ready for rebellion.